OpenCode vs Claude Code: 161K Stars, Agent View, and the Provider War (2026)

 Claude Code System Prompt Architecture

-Claude Code v2.1.12 uses a modular prompt system with 40+ components totaling thousands of tokens:
+Claude Code v2.1.143 uses a modular prompt system with 40+ components totaling thousands of tokens.
+Since February, Anthropic added plugin-injected skills, agent-type hook messages, and effort-level awareness to the prompt pipeline:

 // Claude Code System Prompt Components